 Well, maybe for somebody.
 Polling data has, for decades, consistently shown that some 6-7% of Americans believe the moon landings were faked; and even scarier, about four times as many Europeans agree with them.
 That's a lot more people than the hardcore YouTube-obsessed serial conspiracists; it includes tens of millions of ordinary folks who are otherwise as rational as you or I. It seems there must be something deeply compelling about this odd belief.

 American Moon Truthers differ from most other conspiracy theorists in one fascinating metric: political affiliation.
-Most conspiracy theorists skew heavily conservative, which is not surprising; the fundamental ideology of conspiracy theories is distrust of the government, and one basic difference between the left and the right is that the left tends to favor larger government and the right tends to favor smaller government.
-We'd expect those who distrust the government to gravitate toward any ideology that minimizes it, and that's the basic reason conspiracy theorists tend conservative.
+Most anti-government conspiracy theorists skew heavily conservative, which is not surprising; the fundamental ideology of such conspiracy theories is distrust of the government, and one basic difference between the left and the right is that the left tends to favor larger government and the right tends to favor smaller government.
+We'd expect those who distrust the government to gravitate toward any ideology that minimizes it, and that's the basic reason those conspiracy theorists tend conservative.
 But Moon Truthers are different.
-Paradoxically, most of them skew liberal, according to the survey data.
+Most of them skew liberal, according to the survey data.
 To understand why, we can look at what the Apollo program represented.
 The moon landings were a great American triumph; in particular, beating the Soviets to the moon was the quintessential victory of capitalism over communism.
 Ideologically, capitalism beating communism is more appealing to the conservative than to the liberal.
 Thus, a conspiracy theory doubting such a victory is more ideologically appealing to the liberal.
-So now when we look at the conspiracy theory community in its totality, many of the pro-capitalism conservatives tend to drop of out Moon Truthing, leaving a rare liberal majority.
+So now when we look at the conspiracy theory community in its totality, many of the pro-capitalism conservatives tend to drop of out Moon Truthing, leaving a liberal majority.
 Therein lies the difference.

 The Apollo program was started in 1961, during the height of the United States' Cold War with the Soviet Union.
 Tensions were rising sharply.
 The United States had just failed with its Bay of Pigs attempt to overthrow Fidel Castro using proxy troops, and the Soviet Union prepared to move nuclear missiles into Cuba.
 In May of 1961, President John F. Kennedy proposed "Landing a man on the Moon and returning him safely to the Earth".
 Whether the missiles would fly or not, this war was to be fought on the propaganda front as well.
 Moon Truthers have long drawn upon the importance of the propaganda war as support for their belief that the United States would have done anything to at least make it appear they were winning it.